Van Life: How much does it cost to explore New Zealand?

 Being a long-distance runner, Paul injured himself

-• in January 2018 while training for a 10km running race: He went to see a physiotherapist and paid for KT tape, bandages and medication.
+• in January 2018 while training for a 10km running race.
+He saw a physiotherapist and paid for KT tape, bandages and medication.

-• in August 2018, while training for a marathon in Queenstown: Fortunately, given it was an accident, the Accident Compensation Corporation (ACC) paid for a large part of his treatment (including his back surgery in December 2018).
-He only had to pay for one appointment, his pain medication and top-ups where ACC didn’t cover the full treatment costs.
+• in August 2018 while training for a marathon in Queenstown.
+Fortunately, given it was an accident, the Accident Compensation Corporation (ACC) paid for a large part of his treatment (including his back surgery in December 2018).
+He only had to pay for one appointment, his pain medication and top-ups where ACC didn’t cover the entire treatment costs.

-The hygiene category includes the occasional haircut, manicure/pedicure and massage – again mostly used by Paul to relieve running-related issues.
+The hygiene category includes the occasional haircut, manicure/pedicure, and massage, which Paul uses to relieve running-related issues again.

 Overall, we stayed well within budget in this category despite Paul’s injuries and treatments.
 Thank you, ACC!